jonfernq/Digital-Philology/RajaNiti/README.md

 ### Southeast Asian Aphoristic Literature

 The Niti aphoristic literature is common in Southeast Asian Theravadan Buddhist countries and is categorized into three branches:
 Loka Niti, Dhamma Niti, and Raja Niti.
+It is worth noting that the Thai word 'niti' (นิติ) means 'law', however 'rajaniti' (ราชานิติ) is a genre of Pali-derived literature, as discussed in [this Thai article](http://www.library.polsci.chula.ac.th/dl/d29dc078c6d2c092d603ad2b2a3ae59d).
+The [โคลงโลกนิติ](https://th.wikipedia.org/wiki/%E0%B9%82%E0%B8%84%E0%B8%A5%E0%B8%87%E0%B9%82%E0%B8%A5%E0%B8%81%E0%B8%99%E0%B8%B4%E0%B8%95%E0%B8%B4) or 'Lokaniti poem' (1831) is a well-known Thai poem based on the corresponding aphoristic literature.

-They have been available in English translation for quite a while (providing the English translation used below):
+Niti aphorisms have been available in English translation for quite a while (providing the English translation used below):

 > Gray James.
 1886.
 Ancient Proverbs and Maxims from Burmese Sources; or the Nı̂ti Literature of Burma.
 London: Trübner.
 > (See Archive.org [original](https://archive.org/details/dli.granth.110810) & [later](https://archive.org/details/ancientproverbs00graygoog))